octocat/Spoon-Knife/README.md

 After forking this repository, you can make some changes to the project, and submit [a Pull Request](https://github.com/octocat/Spoon-Knife/pulls) as practice.

-For some more information on how to fork a repository, [check out our guide, "Forking Projects""](http://guides.github.com/overviews/forking/).
+For some more information on homdklfmsl;mw to fork a repository, [check out our guide, "Forking Projects""](http://guides.github.com/overviews/forking/).
 Thanks! :sparkling_heart:
 <<<<<<< HEAD

-My name is swastik.
+My name is swastik. d, d
 =======
 >>>>>>> d0dd1f61b33d64e29d8bc1372a94ef6a2fee76a9